 Post Occupancy Evaluation is used to:

-- Account for building fitness-for-purpose: Post Occupancy Evaluation is a valuable tool for assessing building quality – essential when organisations are required to demonstrate that building programmes are being responsibly managed.
+- Account for building quality: Post Occupancy Evaluation is a valuable tool for assessing buildings’ fitness for purpose.

-- Plan building changes: Post Occupancy Evaluation is clarify perceived strengths and weaknesses to focus resources where they are needed when planning refurbishment of existing buildings.
+- Plan building alterations: Post Occupancy Evaluation is clarify perceived strengths and weaknesses to focus resources where they are needed when planning refurbishment of existing buildings.
 It is also used to identify where building design adjustments are needed to support changing practices, markets, legislation and social trends.

 - Resolve “problem buildings”: Post Occupancy Evaluation has been used to “socialise” acknowledgement of building limitations.
 Stakeholders accept the strengths and weaknesses of buildings and negotiate ways of changing them and using them more effectively.
 Participation engenders commitment to solutions, and tolerance of any shortcomings.